Generalized Anxiety Disorder

 Some of the medicines that are used to treat generalized anxiety disorder are:

-- Selective serotonin reuptake inhibitors (SSRIs), such as fluoxetine (Prozac) and sertraline (Zoloft).
-Studies show sertraline to be a good medicine for children or adolescents with generalized anxiety disorder.
+- Selective serotonin reuptake inhibitors (SSRIs), such as fluoxetine and sertraline, and serotonin and norepinephrine reuptake inhibitors (SNRIs), such as duloxetine and venlafaxine.
+These are the most common medicine types to treat generalized anxiety disorder.
 These medicines usually take several weeks to a few months to work well.

 Some medicines work better for some people than for others.
 Be sure to talk with your doctor about how the medicine is working for you.
 Sometimes you might need to try more than one type of medicine before you find one that works best for you.

 Taking medicines for anxiety during pregnancy may increase the risk of birth defects.
 If you are pregnant, or thinking of becoming pregnant, talk to your doctor.
 You may need to keep taking the medicine if your anxiety is severe.
 But your doctor can help you weigh the risks of treatment against the risk of harm to your pregnancy.

 Treatment for generalized anxiety disorder helps reduce the symptoms.
 Some people might feel less worried and stressed after a couple months of treatment.
 And some people might not feel better until after a year or more.